-Problems can arise when county and municipality road construction standards differ where municipalities have authority to regulate subdivisions outside their corporate limits.
-When a municipality annexes territory that contains subdivision roads that are not built to municipal standards, the municipality will have to upgrade the roads at taxpayer expense.
+Problems can arise when municipalities have authority to regulate subdivisions outside their corporate limits and county and municipal road construction standards differ.
+When a municipality annexes territory with subdivision roads that are not built to municipal standards, the municipality will have to upgrade the roads at taxpayer expense.
 Current Tennessee law, similar to that of most other states, provides that the approval of a plat by the regional planning commission does not constitute an acceptance by any county or by the public of the dedication of any road or other ground shown upon the plat.
-In order for a road to become a public road there must be an offer to give the road to the government, and that offer must be accepted.35
+In order for a road to become a public road there must be an offer to give the road to the government, and that offer must be accepted.40

-Municipalities can establish standards for subdivision roads within their planning regions outside its corporate limits, but counties have sole control of roads in those areas.
+Municipalities can establish standards for subdivision roads within the area of their planning regions that lie outside their corporate limits, but counties have sole control of roads in those areas.
 Sometimes county officials are reluctant to inspect or accept roads constructed according to these more stringent standards.
 County highway officials may choose not to accept responsibility for maintaining roads built to standards higher than their own and refuse to sign plats proposing them.
 If the roads are not accepted, then the final subdivision plat cannot be recorded and building permits cannot be issued to construct buildings.
 Although the county legislative body can override the county highway official, the developer can be stuck in the middle in these situations.

 Another problem may arise in the collection of a bond when a developer fails to complete the subdivision roads in these extraterritorial areas.
 A final subdivision plat can be recorded even if the roads are not complete when a bond or other security is filed with the local government.
 The county attorney has the authority to enforce a bond for street construction in the extraterritorial region.
-The amount of the bond or other security must be sufficient to cover the total cost of completing the roads.
-Counties and municipalities may develop a cooperative arrangement whereby the county carries out all the necessary functions and the municipalities agree.
-Where that doesn't occur, if the developer does not complete the roads as required, county taxpayers may be stuck with the bill.
+The amount of the bond or other security must be sufficient to cover